How to Maintain Your Catch Basin

 You should also regularly check the grate to be sure there are no obstructions that may prevent the unit from accepting water.
 About once a month, you should check how full the basin is with debris.
 A simple visual check may not be possible due to the grate being in the way.
 A solution around this is to stick a broom into the opening and see how deep it’s able to go down.

 Catch basin maintenance is part of being a responsible property owner.
-Foundational repairs in the Dallas-Fort Worth area may also include drainage solutions to improve the basin’s efficiency.
-Contact Align Foundation Repair to determine if your property can benefit from drainage repairs or installations.
+Foundational repairs in the Dallas area may also include area drainage solutions to improve the basin’s efficiency.
+Contact us at Align Foundation Repair to determine if your property can benefit from drainage repairs or installations.